Multimedia Equipment and EN 55032: When to Choose Class A or B

 EN 55022 defines Class B as equipment primarily used in the domestic environment.
 It is very specific: Class B is for equipment intended for Home Use.
 Under EN 55032 the definition is implied rather than clearly defined and is much broader, including both residency and the surrounding area as the "residential environment".

 To get a clearer definition, we can default to the generic standard EN 61000-6-3: Generic Standards Emission Standard for Residential, Commercial and Light-industrial Environments.
-This generic standard clearly outlines the environments to which equipment are used.
+This generic standard clearly outlines the environments in which equipment is used.
 It is important to note these definitions are in line with both EN 55103-1(E2-E3) and EN 55032.

 Need help deciding if your products are Class A or B?
 Contact Element for more information about new EN 55032 and CISPR 32 definitions.